 Materials and labor are the two most important inputs of any construction project.
-That’s why the pricing of these two ingredients plays a big role in the overall construction cost.
+That’s why the pricing of these two ingredients plays a significant role in the overall construction cost.
 Every contractor aims to stay within the boundaries of their construction budget.
 Yet, without information systems, it is nearly impossible to achieve this goal.

 Here’s how businesses can use construction information systems to grow.

-1. Better Planning and Budgeting
+- Better Planning and Budgeting

-Through simulations, you can learn potential problem areas and plan for it.
+Through simulations, you can learn potential problem areas and plan for them.
 These analytics help you recognize the real-world limitations of your project.
 This will help you reduce the possibility of problems sprouting unexpectedly.

-2. Improved Tracking and Organization of Projects
+- Improved Tracking and Organization of Projects

 You need data on business, weather, traffic, and community around your project.
 This data helps to determine the phasing of the project.
-As you work on the first phase, determine if you need more equipment for the second phase.
+As you work on the first phase, decide if you need more equipment for the second phase.

 Analytics also provides you with reliable and easy to comprehend status updates of the project.
 With such regular updates, then you will be able to make better decisions.
 This also provides the avenue to analyze the progress of your project.
-Data analytics will also help to analyze the impact of factors such as humidity and temperature on your project.
+Data analytics will also help analyze the impact of factors such as humidity and temperature on your project.

-3. Risk Mitigation
+- Risk Mitigation

 The information systems also help remote operation capabilities.
 This means your site workers are no longer needed to be available in hazardous areas.
 Some telematics devices track factors such as frequency of drifting out of lane or breaking habits.
 This will give your fleet manager insight into drivers’ habits.

-4. Tracking Assets and Inventories
+- Tracking Assets and Inventories

 Information systems play a role in tracking assets and inventory.
 You can connect over 10,000 construction machines to your system.
-This way, you can remotely supervise real-time performance of these machines in the site.
+This way, you can remotely supervise the real-time performance of these machines on the site.
 This prevents misuse of these machines and helps you generate predictive capability data that will help you maximize the value of your assets.

-5. Cost Analysis
+- Cost Analysis

 Construction information systems help you collect data on operators, tools, vehicles, and equipment.
 This information is necessary when it comes to planning and budgeting.
 Analyzing the aggregated data reveals a trend.
 This offers you the opportunity to compare estimated and actual costs.
 For instance, you can overlap your fleet’s historical telematics with geographical information.
-This reveals the impacts of local aspects (e.g. topography, weather, and fuel prices).
+This reveals the impacts of local aspects (e.g., topography, weather, and fuel prices).
 Idle machine hours can hurt your cost minimization efforts.
 Be sure to look into how every machine is utilized.

 Further Insights on the Importance of Construction Information Systems

-Predictive analysis can utilize upstream information data to establish if your bottom line is in the right position.
+Predictive analysis can utilize upstream information data to establish if your bottom line is in the correct position.
 Multiple simulations built on the likeness of a project can be used to create estimates.
 Hence, you can develop categories to define optimistic and pessimistic estimations.